sebasvelasco353/.dotfiles/README.md

 # .dotfiles

-collection of my dot files.
+collection of my dot files with some scripts to install things as easy as possible.

----
+## TODO:
+- finish the manual install text
+- check if FZF works after this installation

 ## Install using script
 1. cd into the repo folder